 “A bit small…but well-fashioned.
 Who is your blacksmith?”

-Peter directed a dull stare at her.
+Peter responded with a dull stare.
 “The manufacturer?
 Securis, I think.”
-He dropped his gaze to the floor.
+His gaze dropped to the floor.
 “How the hell could—”

 Kor’Thank spun the weapon, dancing it around her body a dozen times.
 She whirled into a tornado kick and landed in a crouch, the weapon held before her in coiled guard.

 “Whoa!”
 Peter bolted up from his chair.
-“How did you—can you show me how to do that?”
+“How did you…can you teach me how to do that?”

 She stood up, cocking her head.
 “The vorpal storm? ’tis a basic movement.
-Did your warrior-priests not teach it to you?”
+Your warrior-priests should be able to—”

 He chuckled disbelievingly. “ ‘Warrior-priests?’
 I learned some jiu-jitsu off YouTube, but that’s about it.
 I’m not sure how they do things where you’re from, but—”